-33 Chinese miners trapped in Chongqing
+15 dead, 18 missing after China mine blast

 - Two miners managed to get out following the gas explosion

-(CNN)Thirty-three miners are trapped inside a coal mine after a gas explosion in the southwestern Chinese city of Chongqing on Monday, according to city officials.
+(CNN)Fifteen miners have been confirmed dead after a gas explosion at a coal mine in the southwestern Chinese city of Chongqing Monday, according to state-run news agency Xinhua.

-The condition of the trapped miners is unknown, according to a statement posted to the city press office's official Weibo social media page.
+Eighteen others who were trapped in the mine are still unaccounted for, Xinhua reported.

 The explosion happened at about 11:30 a.m.
 (11.30 p.m.
-Sunday ET) in Chongqing's Yongchuan district, when 35 miners were in the mine, the statement said.
+Sunday ET) at the privately-owned Jinshangou Coal Mine in Laisu town in Chongqing's Yongchuan district, Xinhua reported.

+Two of the 35 miners underground at the time managed to escape, according to a statement posted to the Chongqing press office's official Weibo social media page.

+More than 200 rescue workers, including firefighters, police and rescue specialists are at the site, trying to locate and save the missing miners, Xinhua reported.

+Chongqing's coal mine safety inspection bureau has ordered all coal mines in the municipality to halt production pending safety inspections, it reported.

-Two were able to escape, leaving 33 trapped underground.
-The cause of the explosion is under investigation, the statement said.
+The cause of the explosion is under investigation, city officials said.

 Mining accidents are not uncommon in China.
 In March, 12 people were killed by a gas leak in a mine in the northeastern province of Jilin, while in January, four miners were rescued after 36 days of being trapped underground.
 At least one miner died in that accident.